 Best Time To Visit Namibia

 Wolwedans is open all year round.
 High season in Namibia is April to October, with rains and summer heat setting arriving in November.
-However, we visited the lodge mid-November and had fantastic weather the whole time.
+However, we visited the lodge in mid-November and had fantastic weather the whole time.
 See the full month by month breakdown of the best time to visit Namibia.

 Thank you to Wolwedans for sponsoring our stay!
 As always, all opinions remain our own